 Make a call log documenting every telephone call with your insurer and back them up with emails, including who you spoke to, when, what was said and what was promised.
 An Insurance Loss Assessor will need this later should they have any difficulty with your claim, or need to file a complaint.

-Transparency is key, you need to be able to remember exactly what happened.
+When making a Storm Insurance Claim, transparency is key, you need to be able to remember exactly what happened.
 Keep your claim reference to hand for when you contact your insurers – this assists insurer’s to quickly find the most up-to-date info on your claim.
 If you need alternative accommodation, your policy may include “subsistence allowances” which is basically reimbursement for out of pocket expenses such as eating out and washing elsewhere.
 Remember to also demand a receipt from all contractors to reclaim the bill for expenses like emergency repairs, temporary shoring up and utilities such as power for drying equipment.

-People who don’t have insurance or are underinsured aren’t without direction, charitable and government agencies such as the Federal Emergency Management Agency offer grants or low-interest loans to help cover expenses such as temporary housing, emergency home repairs and building damage or losses.
+People who don’t have insurance or are under insured aren’t without direction, charitable and government agencies such as the Federal Emergency Management Agency offer grants or low-interest loans to help cover expenses such as temporary housing, emergency home repairs and building damage or losses.

 The most important thing is to act like you’re not insured.
 Storm damage can be devastating and even if you are insured you must survive and make do with the tools at your disposal.
 No insurance company is ever going to publicly chastise you for making decisions that mitigate damage or protects your property and belongings.
 At the end of the day you have a legal and moral responsibility to prevent the loss from increasing just as you would if you had no Insurance in the first place.